lubomir-angelov/ai_co_scientist/README.md

 ### News

+- **2025-07-03**: 📄 Added support for LiteLLM LLM.
+Now you can use any LiteLLM-supported models.
+Thanks [@axion66](https://github.com/axion66) for your contribution!
 - **2025-06-25**: 📄 Added backend support for Azure OpenAI.
 Thanks [@sufiyan-ahmed](https://github.com/sufiyan-ahmed) for your contribution!
 - **2025-05-21**: 📄 Added support for vLLM LLM.
 Now you can use any vLLM-supported models and your local checkpoint models.
 Check out the [example notebook](https://github.com/octotools/octotools/blob/main/examples/notebooks/baseball_query_local_model_qwen.ipynb) for more details.
 - **2025-05-19**: 📄 A great re-implementation of the OctoTools framework is available [here](https://github.com/themtok/autogen-octotools)!
 Thank you [Maciek Tokarski](https://github.com/themtok) for your contribution!